hubotio/hubot/docs/scripting.md

 }
 ```

+### Bundled Scripts

-The last but not least option is to put your own scripts under `scripts/` directory.
+Last but not least, you can put your own scripts under the `scripts/` directory.
 All scripts placed there are automatically loaded and ready to use with your hubot.

-How to write your own script you could check below
+You can also use this for customizing scripts from other sources.
+Just copy the *.coffee file into this directory and make whatever changes you'd like.

+Instructions for writing your own scripts can be found below.

 ## Anatomy of a script